All Episodes

 He doesn't care about feeding his population.

-Uh anyway, uh the the these these uh these are just things that people don't look at in in uh in certain perspective.
+Anyway, these are just things that people don't look at in certain perspectives.

-Uh from the Christian Science Monitor, it's a parent's nightmare, a routine vaccination gone wrong for Lang Yang Li, whose bright-eyed daughter suffered brain damage and paralysis after a mandatory shot.
+From the Christian Science Monitor, it's a parent's nightmare, a routine vaccination gone wrong.

 Medical authorities in southern Guangdong province said that there was no link between the vaccination and his child's condition, so he took his campaign to the media.

-He traveled thousands of miles to Beijing to the city.
+He traveled thousands of miles to Beijing, to the city, by bicycle, the patrician petition, the central government, without success.

-Then in April, of all things, a court accepted a lawsuit filed by Mr. Lang Yang Li, together with the parents of two other children who had also fallen ill.
+Then in April, of all things, a court accepted a lawsuit filed by Mr. Lang Yong-li, together with the parents of two other children who had also fallen ill.

 The suit alleges that vaccines were to blame in all of the cases.

-Last week the court, this is China we're talking about, the ChICOMs.
+Last week, the court, this is China we're talking about, the Chikons.

-Last week the court began hearing the case against provincial and city health agencies and a state-owned drug company based on laws concerning product safety and inspection.
+Last week, the court began hearing the case against provincial and city health agencies in a state-owned drug company based on laws concerning product safety and inspection.

-While consumer activism is on the increase in China, the legal system isn't bound by precedent and is squarely under the control of the ChICOMs.
+While consumer activism is on the increase in China, the legal system isn't bound by precedent and is squarely under the control of the Chikoms.

 That makes it hard to force change from the bottom up, though it's not impossible.